This post might include affiliate links. Please see my policy.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 For the batard, I do a crescent shape along the center, and for the boule, I did a square-top as described in the Tartine books.

-Place the dough into the combo cooker and cook covered for 20 minutes at 500ºF.
-After 20 minutes reduce the heat to 450ºF, leave the dough covered and cook for an additional 10 minutes.
-After this time, take the lid off and continue to cook at 450º F for an extra 30 minutes, until done.
+Place the dough into the combo cooker and bake covered for 20 minutes.
+After 20 minutes, take the lid off and continue to bake for an additional 35 minutes, until done.

-I might venture to say these are the best set of loaves I’ve ever made, even better than my fermentation entry.
+I might venture to say these are the best set of loaves I’ve ever made, even better than the loaf in my fermentation post.
 The overall shape of the two is just how I had imagined, and the crumb is so very tender.
 The local Sangre de Cristo flour is something special; I am thrilled to have this resource near me.

 The crust was colored so nicely and was stunningly thin.
 Cutting this bread was very easy as the knife just slid right through.